 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
-Fault diagnosis and customer discussion Candidate shows some nerves at the beginning of the customer discussion, with an initial lack of eye contact and poor body language.
+Fault diagnosis and customer discussion Candidate shows some nerves at the beginning of the customer discussion, with an initial lack of eye contact and inappropriate body language.
 Candidate has their arms folded and misses some opportunities to put the customer at ease.
 The candidate asked various questions to gain an insight into the fault and some of these where irrelevant to the task.
-Appropriate questions were eventually asked: • What is happening? • Frequency of fault? • How long has the fault been happening?
-This allowed candidate to make some judgments and trace the fault to the appropriate component although this may have been guesswork/trial and error rather that systematic fault analysis using manufacturer instructions.
+Appropriate questions were eventually asked: Is the fault at a single radiator?How frequent is the fault?Do you have hot water?
+This allowed candidate to make some judgments and trace the fault to the appropriate component although this may have been guesswork/trial and error rather that systematic fault analysis.
 Candidate carries out a visual inspection of the system to identify the source of the fault.
-Fault rectification Candidate considers health and safety preparations, using dust sheets, removing customer property where required and creating a safe area to carry out the repair, the area is well ventilated.
-Candidate follows a logical sequence, safely isolating the water heater prior to selecting the correct tools to remove and replace the defective component.
-Candidate selected correct tools to remove the defective component without excessive tool damage to the component.
-The use of adjustable spanners over water pump pliers ensured there was no marking to the new component.
-The candidate completed the repair efficiently with only minor mistakes, but was hesitant when carrying out the task
+Fault rectification Candidate considers health and safety preparations, using dust sheets, removing customer property where required and ensuring warning notices were in place as appropriate Candidate follows a methodical and logical sequence, safely isolating the system and disposing of the waste water correctly, prior to selecting the correct tools to remove and replace the defective component.

 Task Notes - detailed, accurate and differentiating notes which identify areas of strength and weakness are necessary to distinguish between different qualities of performance and to facilitate accurate allocation of marks once all evidence has been submitted.
-There was a lack of order to the fault rectification process which had minor impacts on time management.
+Candidate selected correct tools to remove the defective component without excessive tool damage to the compression joints.
+The use of adjustable spanners over water pump pliers ensured there was no marking to the brass compression fittings.
+Candidate did not confirm pump was isolated from the water supply prior to disconnection and did not have a bowl underneath to catch any water.